-2 Stocks Standing Out In The Internet Software & Services Industry
+2 Stocks Standing Out in the Internet Software & Services Industry

 Zacks Industry Rank Indicates Continued Challenges

 The Zacks Internet – Software & Services industry is housed within the broader Zacks Computer and Technology sector.
-It carries a Zacks Industry Rank #200, which places it in the top 21% of more than 250 Zacks classified industries.
+It carries a Zacks Industry Rank #161, which places it in the bottom 36% of more than 250 Zacks classified industries.
 Our research shows that the top 50% of the Zacks-ranked industries outperforms the bottom 50% by a factor of more than 2 to 1.

 The group’s Zacks Industry Rank, which is basically the average of the Zacks Rank of all the member stocks, indicates that while the industry is recovering from pandemic-inflicted problems, certain issues remain.